GautamSB/OWASP-Juice-Shop-Web-Security-Lab/README.md

 The objectives of this assessment were to:

 - Configure Burp Suite as an intercepting proxy
+- Deploy OWASP Juice Shop using Docker
-- Capture and analyze HTTP/HTTPS requests
+- Capture and analyze HTTP/HTTPS traffic
 - Map the application's attack surface
 - Perform authentication testing
 - Analyze request and response behavior
-- Manipulate application parameters
+- Manipulate HTTP parameters
 - Validate server-side input handling
-- Perform manual vulnerability verification
-- Use Burp Suite tools for security assessment
+- Verify common web application vulnerabilities
 - Document findings with supporting evidence

 ---